 When you think of the PTA, do you imagine only women volunteering?
 Sadly, that’s the case in most schools.
 Change that!
 Volunteer to organize events and be part of the activities that support your children, their teachers, and their school.
 You don’t have to sign-on as a board member, but getting involved is something that will be much appreciated.

 While it doesn’t involve volunteering, it’s important for dads to be there for parent-teacher conferences, along with the concerts, and events.
 Not only does it mean the world to your child to know that you care, but it also means a lot to your spouse.
 Don’t miss those moments.

 I may not have much of a green thumb, but I can manage some weeding and watering of the school’s garden.
-Our elementary school has a vegetable garden that needs weekly volunteers to tend to it while the kids are in school.
+Our elementary school has a vegetable garden that needs weekly (need a weekly homework calendar?) volunteers to tend to it while the kids are in school.
 It’s a great, low-key way for dads to volunteer if they don’t feel comfortable inside the classroom.

 Field Trip Volunteer

 My wife was a teacher and while most things don’t stress her out, field trips always did.
 The thought of keeping an eye on every child was stressful to her.
 She said that she loved when parents would volunteer to help… and ACTUALLY help (not chat with the other parents).
 Our kids have always loved when I went on the field trips, so I make a point to find out when they are going to be and free that day so I can go.

 No matter what you do, by volunteering in some way at your child’s school, you’re showing that you care.
 Not only does it mean a lot to your child and spouse, but it means a lot to the teachers and staff as well.
 They need more father figures getting involved and showing kids what it means to be involved.
 You can do this!

 Do you have more ideas?
 Share your tips on our Facebook page!